KBSBAUDRICE/Retarget/README.md

 # Retarget
-Retarget it's a Fork of Expy Kit (https://github.com/pKrime/Expy-Kit) with many new feature.
+Retarget it's a Fork of Expy Kit (https://github.com/pKrime/Expy-Kit) and Animaide (https://github.com/aresdevo/animaide) with many new feature.
 It is a retargeting tool, with many presets (Mixamo, Unreal, Vroid, etc.) to make the task easier.
 You can add your own preset in the N-panel